 Engage in an eye-opening experience to learn about poverty in the United States.

 In McDowell County, West Virginia, students will serve those living in poverty within the United States.
-Due to limited jobs and the remote location, the Appalachian region experiences some of the greatest levels of poverty in the nation.
+Due to limited jobs and a remote location, the Appalachian region experiences some of the greatest levels of poverty in the nation.

 They'll also receive teaching from local leaders on poverty, biblical compassion, prayer, leadership, economics, and the role of the church.